chaithanyareddy0891/dockerfiles/README.md

 EXPOSE
 ------
 is used to let the users know what all the ports conatiner will open when it runs.(just for documentation it will not add the functionality)

+ENV
+---
+sets the environment variables, these can be used inside container

+COPY
+---
+Used to copy files from local to image

+ADD
+---
+Add alos have same capabiluties like copy but it has extra capabilities,
+1. it can get files from internet
+2.it can extract the files into images